 Pasta Primavera … wow!
 Huge hit.
 Generous amount of vegetables and a creamy Parmesan sauce.
 Unlike its competitors, the pasta in this dish isn’t mushy, but has a great, chewy texture in a surprisingly delicious sauce.
 All testers would eat this as a regular meal, and thought it would be good to just keep on hand as a pantry staple.
 “The kind of food that makes you hope the power goes out!”

-The Italian Pepper Steak has nice, chewy bits of beef.
-Intensely flavored tomato sauce that’s heavy on the red bell pepper.
+The Italian Pepper Steak has nice, chewy bits of beef, and intensely flavored tomato sauce that’s heavy on the red bell pepper.
 Most of the testers loved it, and all of them liked it.
 The only ones who didn’t love it don’t like bell pepper.

 The Chili Mac is good enough for everyday eating, with noodles and beans in a rich chile-flavored tomato sauce.
 Not a single dud in the bunch.
 Also, Mountain House breakfasts are made with eggs, and aren’t highly sweetened carb bombs.
 Mountain House isn’t “will do in an emergency” food.
 It’s food that will keep a long time in case of emergency.